 OzAsia Festival was established by Adelaide Festival Centre’s CEO and Artistic Director, Douglas Gautier AM, in 2007.
 Presented annually in spring by Adelaide Festival Centre, OzAsia Festival has grown to become Australia’s leading contemporary arts festival engaging with Asia, attracting audiences of up to 200,000 each year.

-Adelaide Festival Centre welcomes Annette Shun Wah as Artistic Director in 2020.
+Adelaide Festival Centre welcomed Annette Shun Wah as Artistic Director from 2020 – 2023.

 2015 - 2019